Paying your tuition fees

 Call the Cashier on 020 7074 5030.
 The office is open from 10:00 to 13:00 and 14:00 to 16:30, Monday to Friday.

-At enrolment, we can take cheque, or debit or credit card.
+If you have not paid your tuition fees by enrolment these fees can be paid in person at Welcome week.
+We can take cheque, or debit or credit card.
 We accept Visa, Mastercard, Eurocard, Switch, Maestro, Solo and Delta.

 If your fees are being paid by a Professional and Career Development Loan